 Dropping in fast with my absolute favourite thing these days.
-Some members of this blog community are quite vocal about their dislike of beverage posts (remember when I used to do happy hours?
-I kinda miss them!), but my love of this golden serene latte is deep and true to my everyday very real life, so I’m posting it and that’s that.
 We’ve had some very busy days and this cup of goodness gives me all the juice I need to take it all on.
 I start looking forward to it the night before, no joke.

-The drink is essentially a typical espresso-based latte made with a turmeric and spice frothed cashew milk.
-With respect to origin, the turmeric + milk combination ties to haldi doodh, the Hindi phrase for “the milk of turmeric.”
-One of my favourite pieces of food writing ever revolves around this particular drink.
-You can read it here.
+The drink is essentially a typical espresso-based latte made with a turmeric and other warm spice frothed cashew milk.
+With respect to origin and the inspiration, the turmeric and milk combination ties to haldi doodh, the Hindi phrase for “the milk of turmeric.”

 Fall and Winter usually gifts me at least one minor eczema flare-up and I do have some ongoing sciatic nerve pain issues, so the more anti-inflammatory action I can get in my life, the better as far as I’m concerned.

 I have this minor obsession with finding/DIY’ing the best plant-based milk for warming and frothing.
-It’s my own personal foam party that never ends haha.
-I treated myself to the Breville milk frother a couple years ago and man, I love that thing.
+It’s my own personal foam party that never ends.
+I treated myself to the Breville milk frother a couple years ago and wow, I love that thing.
 You can add any spices, extracts, sweeteners etc. to the milk as it does its thing, which is the best part.
-But back to the foam party.
-In my opinion, the best commercial plant-based milks for great foam are Oatly and New Barn’s barista option.
 Since I try to DIY milk whenever possible to avoid excessive packaging flowing through my house, I tried to come up with an ultimate homemade option for foam.

 GOLDEN SERENE LATTE